wenet-e2e/wenet/examples/aishell/NST/README.md

 └── test/

 ```
-- `*.list` contains paths for all the data shards for training.
+- Files `*.list` contain paths for all the data shards for training.
 - A Json file containing the audio length should be prepared as `utter_time.json` if you want to apply the `speaking rate` filter.
 - A wav_dir contains all the audio data (id.wav) and labels (id.txt which is optional) for unsupervised data.
 > **HINTS** We include a tiny example under `data_example` to make it clearer for reproduction.